Roger Lane

-Roger Lane is an American historian, and Professor Emeritus at Haverford College.
+Roger Lane (born January 17, 1934) is an American historian and professor emeritus at Haverford College.

+Biography

-He was born on January 17 1934 to Eileen O’Connor and Alfred Baker Lewis, who gave him an invented surname before marrying in 1940.
+Lane was born on January 17, 1934, to Eileen O'Connor and Alfred Baker Lewis, who gave him an invented surname before marrying in 1940.
 Raised in New England, he graduated from Yale (summa cum laude, Phi Beta Kappa) in 1955.
 At Columbia during 1955-6 he took a graduate history seminar with Richard Hofstader, then spent a year teaching and coaching athletics at Brunswick School in Connecticut.
 From there he earned a PhD at Harvard, as a student of the pioneering social historian Oscar Handlin, before accepting a position at Haverford in 1963.